 But enough about your cheating spouse.
 Let’s move on to you, and what your deeper needs are, today and in the future.

-What to do if Your Husband Cheated
+What to do Right Now

 When everything you counted on has been shattered by cheating, you may feel that you actually have to start your life from the beginning.
 These are critical and emergency steps you need to take – to start your life from scratch, rediscover who you really are and move forward in your life.
 A life where YOUR needs and wants are taken into account.